adobe/pdfservices-java-sdk-samples/README.md

 refer this [section](#create-a-pdf-file-from-a-docx-file-by-providing-proxy-server-settings) to know more.

+Additionally, SDK can be configured to process the documents in the specified region.
+Please refer this [section](#export-a-pdf-file-to-a-docx-file-by-providing-the-region) to know more.

 ## Quota Exhaustion

 If you receive ServiceUsageException during the Samples run, it means that trial credentials have exhausted their usage